AlenToma/react-global-state-management/README.md

 hook() OR hook("item.counter", ...)
 ```

 `Subscribe` to changes when the global data change.
-This works like useEffect except You will have more control over you updates and this will not trigger rebuild
+This works like useEffect except You will have more control over your updates and this will not trigger rebuild
 ```js
 // global
 data.subscribe(